-Improving children’s and adolescents’ reading, and challenging gender stereotypes
+Improving reading and challenging gender stereotypes in Scotland

 Research on initial reading instruction, reading motivation and engagement, and sex differences in motivation, has had a positive impact on the educator sector, through supporting teachers’ professional learning, influencing national programmes and contributing to parliamentary debate.